She's helped 150 people end their lives: 'It's been the most rewarding work of my life'

 Green may talk frankly and unapologetically about this issue, but she never belittles the weight of what she does for a living.
 She said that none of the doctors involved in this space ever take a decision lightly.
 And her statement is backed by stats.

-A recent Canadian study showed that 37 per cent of the people who come forward to ask for end of life treatment never receive it.
+A recent Canadian study showed that 37 per cent of the people who come forward to ask for end-of-life treatment never receive it.
 In some instances, this comes down to the patients not meeting the strict requirements of the legislation, but in others, it's because they don't live long enough to receive it.

 Green said a possible contributing factor to people dying before being given the treatment is simply because there aren't enough medical practitioners who have signed up to do the work in Canada.